 Nice is often referred to as the 'jewel of the French Riviera' and with its ochre coloured old town buildings, luxury hotels and famous Promenade des Anglais it is easy to see why the city deserves the title.
 Trains from Marseille to Nice all arrive at Nice Ville station.
 The station is in the heart of the city but there is a regular tram service that connects it with the Old Town and Promenade des Anglais.
 The station is also served by several local bus services run by Ligne d'Azur and the Route 99 airport express service.
 Travellers will also find taxis at the station entrance.

-When departing from Marseille, you have various train station options to start your route from including Marseille-St-Charles, Marseille Saint Ch and Marseille-Blancarde.
-When arriving in Nice, you can end your journey in train stations like Nice Ville, Gare de Nice-Ville and Nice Saint-Augustin.
+When departing from Marseille, you have various train station options to start your trip from including Marseille Saint-Charles, Vitrolles Aéroport Marseille Provence and Marseille-Blancarde.
+When arriving in Nice, you can end your route in train stations like Nice Ville, Nice Saint-Augustin and Nice Riquier.

 Here are some other resources that might have the information you need